mskian/Responsive-Adblock-Notification-Message-Bar/README.md

-Responsive Adblock Notification Message Bar for Wordpress beta version
+Responsive Adblock Notification Message Bar for Wordpress version 1.1 with Google Analytics tracking

 How to Use this ?
 - Copy the Codes From <b>functions.php</b> File